 It might sound a bit old fashioned, but some of the best business atmospheres resemble that of a close-knit family.
 Considering how much time team members spend with each other and that everyone has a hand in the company’s success or failure, you’ll want to ensure that they know the organization’s lines of communication are always open.

-Recognize Employee Contributions, both Large and Small
+A Great Company Culture: Recognize Employee Contributions, both Large and Small

 When it comes to recognition, it’s essential to realize that everyone likes being appreciated and noticed.
 Even those individuals who eschew accolades and praise will privately welcome the occasional pat on the back.